Mirian III: Early reign

-The Life of the Kings recount Mirian's reign in much details.
+The Life of the Kings recounts Mirian's reign in much detail.
 While its information about Mirian's participation—as an Iranian client king—in the Sasanid war against the Roman Empire, and territorial ambitions in Armenia can be true, the claims of Mirian being a pretender to the throne of Iran, of him being in control of Colchis and Albania, and expanding his activity as far as Syria is obviously fictional.
 Mirian inherited a kingdom that had been ruling Iberia since the 4th century BC.
 Iberia, like the rest of the Caucasus, was dominated by Iranian cultures and mixtures of the Zoroastrian religion.
 Indeed, according to the modern historian Stephen H. Rapp, the Caucasus was part of the "Iranian Commonwealth", "a massive cross-cultural enterprise stretching from Central Asia to the Balkans."
 In the Paikuli inscription of the shahanshah Narseh, an unnamed king of Iberia is included as one of the shahanshah's vassals, most likely Mirian.

 Mirian, as a Sasanian vassal, took part in Narseh's brief war against the Romans from 297 to 298.
 The war ended with a crushing Sasanian defeat, forcing Narseh to cede Armenia and Iberia to the Romans.
 Mirian quickly adapted to this change in political situation, and established close ties with Rome.
 This association was cemented by Mirian's conversion to Christianity — according to tradition — through the ministry of Nino, a Cappadocian nun.
 Nevertheless, as Ammianus Marcellinus recounts, Constantine's successor, Constantius, had to send in 360 embassies with costly presents to Arsaces of Armenia and Meribanes of Iberia to secure their allegiance during his confrontation with Iran.